Cumulocity-IoT/c8y-docs/content/change-logs/analytics/apama-in-c8y-20241104-Fixed-a-potential-deadlock-when-a-large-number-of-requests-are-waiting-to-be-flushed.md

 ticket: PAM-35075
 version: 25.298.0
 ---
-When using a large number of client connections with the client.numClients tenant option, there was a potential deadlock when a large number of requests are waiting to be flushed.
+When using a large number of client connections with the `client.numClients` tenant option, there was a potential deadlock when a large number of requests were waiting to be flushed.
 This has been fixed.